-- (i) Using the evidence of this passage, why do you think Caesar married Calpurnia?
-(6) - (ii) What was the attitude of Cato to this marriage?
+- (i) Using the evidence of this passage, why do you think Caesar married Calpurnia?(6) - (ii) What was the attitude of Cato to this marriage?
 (6) - (iii) To whom was Pompey married at this time?
 (6) - (iv) Why was Bibulus unable to prevent Caesar's legislation?
 (6)

-Topic 9: A Ro man City - Pompeii.
-All parts - (a) , (b) and (c) - should be attempted. (a) Answer three of the following questions.
+All parts - (a), (b) and (c) - should be attempted. (a) Answer three of the following questions.
 Use one or two sentences only in each answer.
-Each question is worth eight marks. (i) What is a palaestra ? (ii) What part of a Pompeian house is shown in Photograph 6 on Paper X? (iii) What is a palla ? (iv) How is Giuseppe Fiorelli associated with Pompeii? (v) What is shown in Photograph 7 on Paper X? (vi) Which goddess protected the gates of Pompeii?
-(24) (b) Write a description of any two of the following aspects of life in Pompeii: (i) (ii) (iii) Public entertainment The daily life of a young boy or girl The destruction of Pompeii.
-(16 X 2) (c) (i) What industry is shown in Photograph 8 on Paper X?
-(6) (ii) What was the headquarters of this industry called?
-(6) (iii) Look at Photograph 8 and give a brief description of the main stages of this industry.
-(6) (iv) With what business is Photograph 9 on Paper X connected?
-(6) (8) 0 marks)
+Each question is worth eight marks. (i) What is a palaestra? (ii)What part of a Pompeian house is shown in Photograph 6 on Paper X?
+What is a palla? (iii) How is Giuseppe Fiorelli associated with Pompeii? (iv) (v) What is shown in Photograph 7 on Paper X?
+Which goddess protected the gates of Pompeii?
+(24)(vi) (b) How many theatres were there in Pompeii?
+(8) (i) (ii) Mention one thing about going to the theatre in Pompeii that we would find unusual today.
+(8)Give one reason why Roman theatres are thought to have been very well (iii) designed.
+(8) Apart from the theatre, mention two other leisure activities enjoyed in Pompeii.
+(8) (iv) What industry is shown in Photograph 8 on Paper X? (c) (i) (6)What was the headquarters of this industry called? (ii) (6)(iii) Look at Photograph 8 and give a brief description of the main stages of this industry.
+(6)(iv) With what business is Photograph 9 on Paper X connected?
+(6)(80 marks)